sultanovagv/payroll-processing-system/README.md

 I created an Employee class with Events to store employees and events and added an EmployeeManager class to manage all employees.
 Because of its thread-safe functionality, I used the Bill Pugh Singleton design pattern in the EmployeeManager class.
 In the PayrollProcessingSystem class, I added a couple of methods to print the required questions on the console. you can see the Factory DP implementation under parser folder.
+### run application as follows:
+There is Employees.txt file under resources/static folder. you can add data to it and test all the methods in Main class.